-- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You seek an investment designed to provide a full return of principal at maturity. - You cannot tolerate a loss of all or a substantial portion of your investment, and you are not willing to make an investment that may be exposed to the depreciation of the Least Performing Underlying. - You are unwilling to accept that your return will be based on the Least Performing Underlying, you will not benefit from the performance of any other Underlying and you will be fully exposed to the risk of fluctuations in the level of each Underlying. - You believe that any one of the Underlyings will close below its Coupon Barrier on the Observation Dates or you believe a Trigger Event will occur, meaning the closing level of any one of the Underlyings will be below its Trigger Level on the Final Valuation Date. - You seek an investment that participates in the full appreciation in the level of the Underlyings, and whose return is not limited to the Contingent Coupon payments, if any. - You are unwilling to invest in the Securities based on the Contingent Coupon Rate specified on the cover hereof (7.98% per annum). - " You seek guaranteed current income from your investment. - " You prefer to receive the dividends paid on the equity securities included in the Underlyings. - You are unable or unwilling to hold securities that are subject to potential Automatic Call after one year or are otherwise unable or unwilling to hold such securities to maturity or you seek an investment for which there will be an active secondary market for the Securities.
+- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You seek an investment designed to provide a full return of principal at maturity. - You cannot tolerate a loss of all or a substantial portion of your investment, and you are not willing to make an investment that may be exposed to the depreciation of the Least Performing Underlying. - You are unwilling to accept that your return will be based on the Least Performing Underlying, you will not benefit from the performance of any other Underlying and you will be fully exposed to the risk of fluctuations in the level of each Underlying. - You believe that any one of the Underlyings will close below its Coupon Barrier on the Observation Dates, or you believe a Trigger Event will occur, meaning the Closing Level of any one of the Underlyings will be below its Trigger Level on the Final Valuation Date. - You seek an investment that participates in the full appreciation in the level of the Underlyings, and whose return is not limited to the Contingent Coupon payments, if any. - You are unwilling to invest in the Securities based on the Contingent Coupon Rate specified on the cover hereof. - You seek guaranteed current income from your investment. - You prefer to receive the dividends paid on the equity securities included in the Underlyings. - You are unable or unwilling to hold securities that are subject to potential Automatic Call after one year or are otherwise unable or unwilling to hold such securities to maturity or you seek an investment for which there will be an active secondary market for the Securities. - You do not seek an investment with exposure to companies in the Eurozone and small market capitalization companies in the United States. - You are unwilling to assume the credit risk of Credit Suisse for all payments under the Securities.